FCS News – May 10, 2021

 To ensure that we are meeting the health needs of Franklin County, we ask that you would please take time to complete our Community Health Needs Assessment.
 This assessment will determine what health issues we will address over the next three years in Franklin County.

-You can complete the survey until Friday, June 18 by clicking the link below:
+You can complete the survey until Friday, June 18.

 *Call 919-496-2533 ext.
 2386 if you would like to have a hard copy of the survey*